Orange360

 EVENT STORY

-The Orange Region is situated 3.5 hrs drive from Sydney or Canberra, and is nestled around Gaahna Bula - Mt Canobolas on the land of the Wiradjuri people.
+The Orange region is situated 3.5 hours’ drive from Sydney or Canberra and is nestled around Gaahna Bula, Mount Canobolas, on the land of the Wiradjuri people.

 Whether you’re looking for the energy of the wine harvest or a cosy winter escape away from the rush, every season brings new views to soak in, time to slow down, and a year-round calendar of events celebrating the region’s distinct food, wine and culture.